g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

  * ![](images/manual/icon_erase.png) **Delete** MacroGroup

 **ATTENTION:** the removal of the Cartographic MacroGroup group will result in:
- * the **removal of all the Cartoghraphic Groups** contained in it
+ * the **removal of all the Cartographic Groups** contained in it
  * the **removal of all the cartographic projects** contained in the individual Groups
  * the **removal of all the widgets** (eg searches) that would remain orphaned after the removal of the cartographic projects contained in the group.
 See the Widget chapter for more information.

 #### Define the MacroGroups order on the FrontEnd
 Through the Drag & Drop function it is possible to define the order of the MacroGroups in the list.
-This order will be reflected in the FronEnd.
+This order will be reflected in the FrontEnd.

 ## Cartographic Groups
 _**In this section it is possible to view the list of Cartographic Groups present, manage them and create new ones.**_